 If you are being changed from Tobrex to a new medicine, follow your doctor’s instructions carefully as to when to stop Tobrex and when to start the new medicine.

 Use Tobrex at about the same time every day unless your doctor tells you otherwise.

 Using Tobrex at the same time each day will have the best effect on your eye infection.
 It will also help you remember when to use your medicine.

 How long to use it

 Keep using Tobrex for the full time of treatment, even if you begin to feel better after a few days.

 If you do not complete the full course prescribed by your doctor, the infection may not clear completely and your symptoms may return.

 If you are unsure about when or how to stop using Tobrex, talk to your doctor or pharmacist.

 If it is almost time for your next dose, skip the dose you missed and use your next dose when you are meant to.

-Otherwise, use the eye drops as soon as you remember, and then go back to using them as you would normally.
+Otherwise, use Tobrex as soon as you remember, and then go back to using it as you would normally.